-Consumer Reports, one of the most trusted names in unbiased product reviews and ratings, has put together a comprehensive guide to buying replacement windows for your home.
+Consumer Reports, one of the most trusted names in unbiased product reviews and ratings, provides a comprehensive guide to buying replacement windows for your home.
 Below, we’ve outlined some of the most salient tips and takeaways from the most recent version of the guide.

-According to the buying guide, vinyl frames windows provide homeowners with the greatest value when compared to frames made from other materials such as wood, fiberglass, and metal.
+According to the window buying guide, vinyl frames windows provide homeowners with the greatest overall value when compared to frames made from other materials such as wood, fiberglass, and metal.
 As the guide points out, “There are far better and less expensive options to be found with vinyl.”

-Unlike wood frames that require continuous upkeep such as sanding and repainting to retain a lustrous appearance, vinyl windows don’t require any additional maintenance to stay in shape.
-Where wood frames might be susceptible to warping and rotting, vinyl frames are highly durable and resist the various harsh weather elements that often wear down the exterior frames of windows.
-For these reasons, West Shore Home exclusively provides the highest quality vinyl-framed windows to give the customer the best long term value, providing the best insulation and construction at a much lower price point than wood frames.
-Additionally, West Shore windows are built to last throughout all four seasons, resisting rotting and warping and making it ideal for homeowners in the mid-Atlantic region.
+Unlike wood frames, which require continuous upkeep such as sanding and repainting to retain a lustrous appearance, vinyl windows don’t require any additional maintenance to stay in shape.
+Further, where wood frames are susceptible to warping and rotting, vinyl frames are highly durable and resist the various harsh weather elements that often wear down the exterior frames of windows.
+For these reasons, West Shore Home exclusively provides the highest quality vinyl-frame replacement windows to give our customers the best long-term value for their investment.